language-technology-GC/TextClassificationDemos/README.md

 # Simple text classification demo

-The following contains a text classification demo using the IMDB movie review data and the Vowpal Wabbit tool.
+This directory contains a text classification demo using the IMDB movie review data and the Vowpal Wabbit tool.

 See [`run`](run) for more details.